jechecue/first-one/fixing-wifi-repeater/index.md

 # Fixing cheap Wi-Fi repeater
 ## Introduction
 As it usually happens to a lot of people,  I needed to install  Wi-Fi repeaters to reach those points in my house with poor coverage from my Router.
 Some time ago I bought a couple of cheap Wi-Fi repeaters from a well-known Chinese online shop.
-It is a very common model tha can be found in other shops.
+It is a very common model that can be found in other shops.
 I give you a pair of links:

 - <a href="https://es.aliexpress.com/item/32951118473.html">Aliexpress</a>
 - <a href="https://www.amazon.es/Amplificador-Repetidor-Extensor-inal%C3%A1mbrico-integradas/dp/B082D5VHPT">Amazon</a>